darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/01 - Siege at Coldreach.md

 “I’m an acolyte,” she’d said.
 “I can help.”

 From the parapet the enemy were plain: not an army, a contract.
 Brigands and sellswords in mismatched mail with tarred shields slick with sleet, some marked by onyx sea‑drake pins—the sign of [[Serathis|Serathis (Eastern Realm)]].
 They hauled mantlets and ladders, two sled‑mounted towers lurching in the gusts.
-A banner nobody recognized hung stiff with ice.
+An unknown banner hung stiff with ice.
 At the fore, men with slings scattered glittering grit against the wind so it skittered along the stone like blown sand.
 Behind them, a ram head of iron waited like a patient animal.

 “Alchemical chaff,” someone muttered near her.
 “Salted ash and iron.
 Foul the catches.”